 Do Children with Autism Benefit from Pets?

-Children with autism can benefit from petsOpens in a new tab. in many ways.
+Children with autism can benefit from pets in many ways.
 Multiple studies have been conducted regarding the variations in the social behavior of children with autism in the presence of animals.
-One studyOpens in a new tab. that compares the effects of animals and effects of toys on children with autism concludes that:
+One study that compares the effects of animals and effects of toys on children with autism concludes that:

 Children with ASD demonstrated more social approach behaviors (including talking, looking at faces, and making tactile contact) and received more social approaches from their peers in the presence of animals compared to toys.
 They also displayed more pro-social behaviors and positive affect (i.e., smiling and laughing) as well as less self-focused behaviors and negative affect (i.e., frowning, crying, and whining) in the presence of animals compared to toys.
 These results suggest that the presence of an animal can significantly increase positive social behaviors among children with ASD.

-Apart from improved social interaction, pets and animals can also teach compassionOpens in a new tab. for others and help children with autism build strong, loving, and reliable relationships.
+Apart from improved social interaction, pets and animals can also teach compassion for others and help children with autism build strong, loving, and reliable relationships.
 Pets can also help reduce typical or separation anxiety to keep the child calm.

 Plus, having to take care of a pet may also instill a sense of achievement in the child.
 All this translates into the overall increased quality of life for children with autism.